 I know Hailee's got some teenage skin troubles, but I still love her look—and find she gets it generally right most of the time.
 The high knot and baby hairs along her hairline are super-adorable, and go perfectly with the soft, stained lips, flushed cheeks and smoked-out eyes.
 (And of course, au naturel brows.)
 I still can't figure out why her concealer is always creasing, though!

-It's Alanna's Beauty Editor debut, and I like what I see!
-The girl clearly knows what works for her, and it's all very simple: mid-length hair tonged for texture, glowy skin, straight lashes and a glossy red lip stain.
-I love her brows, but I have a feeling a brow whiz like Mary would know how to take these to the next level with a little tidying/filling.
-Is Alanna a double for Camilla Belle or what?!
+Alanna clearly knows what works for her, and it's all very simple: mid-length hair tonged for texture, glowy skin, straight lashes and a glossy red lip stain.
+I love her brows—is she a double for Camilla Belle or what?!

 Is curly hair making a red carpet comeback?
 I have no idea if this is Iggy's real texture or not, but I kinda like it in a '80s comeback sort of way—the curls are much softer on her features than those harsh high ponytails we always see her in.
 Foundation is still fairly heavy, but at least everything else is subtle.
 I actually like those inner corner highlights!